5 ways to talk with your parent about financial planning

 There are a lot of things to consider in the financial arena.
 These can include legal issues such as wills and trusts, health care costs, insurance, monthly income and expenses, taxes and other financial records.
 Talking about all of these things at once may overwhelm him (and you), so it is best to go slow and take on these money matters one step at a time.
 It may be a long conversation, but it is one worth having.

-Focus on your loved one, not yourself
+Focus on your parent, not yourself

 The way that you approach your concerns with your father’s finances is important.
 Even if his finances are completely disorganized, try to phrase your comments and the discussion so that you don’t place blame.
 Remain respectful.
 You’ll also want to avoid making the conversation about you.
 This is his financial future, and he should have a say in the decisions that are made.
 Above all, let your father know from the beginning that you are trying to do the right thing for him.